 These activities are great for any time of year, not just summer, so you could use them for weekend visits or sleepovers too.

 If the sun’s shining, why not head down to the nearest swimming pool or splash park for a fun (and cheap!) day out?
 Even better yet, if you live near the coast, head down to the beach!
 There’s nothing better than going for a coastal walk and having some fun on the beach.
-Take a picnic, or grab some fish and chips.
-It's a great day out for both yourself and the little ones.
-There#s endless opportunities depending on where you live.
-Arcades, shops, mini gold even theme parks.
-Check out your nearest coastline to see where's best to go.
+Alternatively, just set up a paddling pool in the back garden.
+Splashing around in the water will be hours of fun, while also helping the kids to cool off.
+Just be sure to apply plenty of sun cream and keep everybody hydrated.

 Another great activity to do with your grandchildren is to go on a nature walk.
-Before you set off, create a list of all the things you’d like to see (a bird’s nest, a heart-shaped stone, something fuzzy etc.) and tick them off as you go along.
+Before you set off, create a list of all the things you’d like to see (a bird’s nest, a heart-shaped stone, a purple flower etc.) and tick them off as you go along.
 Make it into a competition between the children and see who can complete their list first.
 There’s a huge variety of nature trails across the country so you won’t be far from the nearest.
 Check online to find out.

 The dreaded rainy summer days.
 There’s only so much TV you can watch, so you’ll need to be prepared for rainy days.
 Don’t panic if you’re stuck in the house for a while – there are plenty of affordable things to do with grandchildren at home.

-Why not have a craft day?
 You’ll definitely have a stash of pencils and paper somewhere that you can put to good use.
-Give them a theme such as nature or people and ask them to create drawings, painting, sculptures for their art gallery.
-There are also many themed printable colouring-in pages on the internet that would be ideal for particularly young children.
-Display all of their art at the end of the day and ask them to show their parents around their masterpieces!
+Give them a theme such as nature or people and ask them to create drawings, paintings, or sculptures for their art gallery.
+There are also many printable colouring-in pages on the internet that would be ideal for particularly young children.
+Display all of their art at the end of the day and ask them to show their parents their masterpieces!

-Children with bags of energy can be difficult to keep entertained for days on end specially if it’s rainy and your stuck inside.
+Children with bags of energy can be difficult to keep entertained for days on end, especially if it’s rainy and you’re stuck inside.
 For those days when they just can’t sit still, a trampoline park is a perfect way to get some of that energy out.
-Trampoline parks are a recent phenomenon and new locations are popping up everywhere so there is sure to be one near you.
+Trampoline parks are a recent phenomenon and new locations are popping up everywhere, so there is sure to be one near you.
 Essentially, it’s a room full of trampolines and some venues also offer activities such as dodge ball.
-Most parks allow adults to get involved too but most venues have a coffee shop for a much needed (and deserved!) rest.
+Most parks allow adults to get involved too, but they often have a coffee shop for a much needed (and well deserved) rest.

 Instilling a love of reading in a child is one of the greatest gifts you can give.
 Libraries often have story corners where you can get comfy and read together – perhaps even start your own small book club!
 You will often find that libraries also offer ‘story time’ activities for younger children where the organisers will read entertaining stories to the group and organise activities.
 Many libraries allow children to sign up for their very own library cards with a parent or guardian’s permission.
 For a budding bookworm, this is sure to be a really special treat.

 - Museum of Childhood, Bethnal Green, London

-This museum will keep your kids entertained looking at the toys through history.
-The Museum of Childhood always put on fascinating exhibitions and displays including a current exhibition on the Clangers and Bagpuss – great for you too!
-They also offer free daily drop in activities.
+This museum will keep your kids entertained as they look at toys from history.
+The Museum of Childhood always puts on fascinating exhibitions and displays including a current exhibition on the Clangers and Bagpuss – great for you too!
+They also offer free daily drop-in activities.

-The Roald Dahl museum is a great option for little and large book worms alike!
-Roald Dahl’s books have been read across the generations so the daily activities and events will be as interesting to you as your grandchildren.
+The Roald Dahl Museum is a great option for bookworms of all ages!
+Roald Dahl’s books have been read across the generations, so the daily activities and events will be as interesting to you as they are to your grandchildren.